MikeDigitize/lazy/README.md

 ## Lazy Proximity

 The `LazyProximity` class is a wrapper around `LazyLoad`. `LazyProximity` allows you to define trigger elements on the page that will trigger the loading of any amount of lazy images.

-Loading is triggered wither when the mouse is over a trigger element or when they receive a click / touch event, for mobile.
-The lazy images to load are defined with a CSS selector in the trigger element's `data-lazy-target` attribute.
+Loading is triggered when the mouse is over a trigger element or when a trigger receives a click / touch event, for mobile.
+The lazy images a trigger should load are defined with a CSS selector in the trigger element's `data-lazy-target` attribute.

 ```html
 <!-- loads all images that match the selector ".lazy-holder img" -->